 This natty kitchen helper is great for using when camping or caravanning or when one simply wants to go out for the day and come back to a hot meal.

 No need to worry about the food being overcooked, the pot burning on the bottom or the cost of electricity.
 The hot box comes with a useful recipe book that gives one a good idea of its versatility.

 The Indawo Yo Mama Toddler Program is funded by the National Lottery Development Trust Fund and Celia Kossar runs these workshops privately on the top storey of Grace Fellowship.
 A group of 6 women have been recruited and undergone training on how to run to mother and child playgroups.

 This project will create a weekly support group for mothers to come together to share ideas, burdens and information and at the same time participate in activities that will nurture and develop their children’s skills and abilities.

-Besides this, there’s a literacy programme for children at Smutsville Primary School where a number of volunteers give of their time every week so children get given individual time to develope their reading skills.
+Besides this, there’s a literacy program for children at Smutsville Primary School where a number of volunteers give of their time every week so children get given individual time to develop their reading skills.